Our goal is simple: help people live healthier lives and make the health system work better.

 - Evidence-based and national industry standards, coupled with feedback from medical and professional societies, recognize physicians for providing quality and cost-efficient care.

-- Physicians may earn recognition as UnitedHealth Premium or as UnitedHealth Premium Tier 1.
+- Physicians may earn recognition as a UnitedHealth Premium Care Physician or as Tier 1.

 Increasing numbers of physicians – 40 percent of primary care physicians and 31 percent of specialists – who work with us have earned Tier 1 recognition, which means they have one of two Premium designations: